-Planning Policy Statement I (2005) and Employment Land Review Guidance Note (2004) highlight the need to provide sufficient land in suitable locations to be made available for industrial and commercial development, so that the economy can prosper.
+Planning Policy Statement I (2005) and the Employment Land Review Guidance Note (2004) highlight the need to provide sufficient land in suitable locations to be made available for industrial and commercial development, so that the economy can prosper.
 Development plans are required to minimise the use of resources by making more efficient use or re-use of existing resources encouraging the use of previously developed land.
-The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex C in PPG3 for definition).
+The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex B in PPS3 for definition).

-50% of the completed employment floorspace in Chelmsford Borough during 2008/09 was on previously developed land.
-This is a larger figure than normal because of the 20,000 m2 provided at Great Leighs Showground.
+100% of the completed employment floorspace in Chelmsford Borough during 2009/10 was on previously developed land.